 - Identify and evaluate opportunities to deliver recommendations on what NIJC needs to prioritize.

-- Write and present reports to the Executive Director.
+- Write and present reports weekly to the Executive Director.

 (20% of time)

-- Support directors and associate directors to develop and meet key performance indicators, measurement and evaluation, including metrics to track progress.
+- Support directors and associate directors to develop and meet KPIs, measurement and evaluation, including metrics to track progress.

-- Encourage trust and passion for change among NIJC’s legal teams by demonstrating leadership and communicating a vision that leads to organizational excellence.
+- Encourage trust and passion for improving NIJC’s systems and processes responsive to the internal and external environment by demonstrating leadership and communicating a vision that leads to organizational excellence.